 They certainly haven’t treated the sacred stick or their body with the respect they deserve and now they are suffering.
 As you begin to drag their sausage filled body over to the nearest place of respite another friend approaches.
 This guy is a self-styled professor of carnival snacks.
 He doesn’t have any knowledge about how the body processes carnie food, he lets oily chin and protruding gut speak for themselves.

 He recommends what your mate needs is a bag of fairy floss to counteract the fat and salt overload the dagwood dog binge has induced.
 His intention is good, but at the end of the day he has no idea how many bags of hot chips and caramel popcorn your mate has wolfed down before the dagwood dogs tipped him over the edge.

 What is the point of this long winded analogy you ask?
 It’s simple.

 1. It’s OK to judge carnival food which leaves people you love feeling awful.
-Of course, we don’t mean judge the person doing the eating as a filthy, worthless hotdog lover.
+Of course, we don’t mean judge the person doing the eating.
 What we mean is there’s nothing wrong with approaching your friend in kindness, sharing your concerns and listening to their needs so together you can help prevent future dagwood dog induced misery.

 2. It’s OK to judge suggestions as to how to fix carnie food overdose if they don’t come from a bonafide medical professional.
 It’s better to leave the Ekka with one recovering friend and one friend with a bruised ego than to leave with just one friend.